-Creative students at UCEN Manchester collaborate with industry on high-profile campaign
+Students at UCEN Manchester partner with industry on campaign

 Photograph of two UCEN Manchester students presenting in a classroom to representatives from the Intellectual Property Office.